CliffS/on-the-fly/README.md

 # on-the-fly

-Convert coffee scripts, less files mand markdown on the fly to be passed to the browser.
+Convert coffee scripts, lesscss files and markdown on the fly to be passed to the browser.